Post-Wildfire Water Quality Concerns FAQ

 Q: What is a “hazard tree” and how should it be removed?

 A: It is a fire-damaged tree which is dead and would pose a threat to the safety of the public and infrastructure if it should fall.
 Also, insect infestations in the burned trees are a hazard.
-More information is available here.
+Visit NRCS for more information or download their fact sheet.

 Q: What are some techniques to control erosion after the fire?